2110521-2564-1-SW-ARCH/Groupo-user/README.md

 ### API Interface

-all interfaces are in `common-shared-service`
+all interfaces are in `common-shared-service`.

 ##### Open Interface